hannibal002/SkyHanni/FEATURES.md

     + Hides your own Chum/Chumcap Bucket.
 + Highlight and outline feature for rare sea creatures. - Cad
 + Added Fishing Hook Display. - hannibal2
-    + Display the Hypixel timer until the fishing hook can be pulled out of the water, only bigger and on your screen.
+    + Display the Hypixel timer until the fishing hook can be pulled out of the water/lava, only bigger and on your screen.

 ## Damage Indicator